timlzn/Sim-Hearthstone/README.md

 # Sim-Hearthstone
-This is a card game.
+This is a card game based on Unity.

 # Object
 We want to develop a card game like Hearthstone.
 (The name may changed as time goes by.)